Interview with Dr James Hendrie Burt. One

 Description

 James Burt conducted his medical training St Andrew’s University in Scotland.
-Although he and his friends had tried to join a Service during the war their training was a Reserved Occupation and not only were they refused but they were strictly told off by the Dean.
+Although he and his friends had tried to join a Service during the war, their training was a Reserved Occupation and, not only were they refused but they were strictly told off by the Dean.
 Once qualified James chose to do his National Service with the RAF and was posted to RAF Waddington as the Chief Medical Officer.
 Although his training in Psychiatry was only brief he expressed concern about some of the higher ranked airmen who had been prisoners of war and displayed certain personality characteristics in their post war years.
+He speaks fondly of returning to RAF Waddington for his 100th birthday celebrations where a lunch was held in his honour, and of visiting the Battle of Britain Memorial Flight at RAF Coningsby, commenting that he had finally got to sit in every seat in a Lancaster.

 Creator